MagTun/gmail-to-pdf/README.md

 ## Alternatives
-Different configuration of folder/filename can be found in cf `5 alternatives.py`:
+Different configurations of folder/filename can be found in cf `5 alternatives.py`:
 - folder = subject   / filename = date
 - folder = threadID  / filename =  emailID
 - no folder          / filename =  date (converted into " 2017_02_04 05-45-32")  + subject